 Drought and Conservation Policy

-The following paragraphs include proposed modifications and additions to the Sacramento River and San Joaquin River Basin Plan's Chapter 4 Implementation in the sections indicated below.
-Note that these changes are also proposed for the Tulare Lake Basin Plan.
+The following paragraphs are proposed for additions to Chapter 4 Implementation of the Sacramento River and San Joaquin River Basin Plan and the Tulare Lake Basin Plan within the proposed Salt and Nitrate Control Program at a location in the chapter to be determined.

 During emergencies such as drought, high quality water supplies diminish.
 Climate change is also anticipated to diminish available water supplies.
 Water conservation and water recycling can stretch limited water supplies, providing benefits to the people of the state.
 Conservation and recycling has the unintended consequence of creating compliance issues due to increased concentrations of constituents, such as salinity in discharges.
 It is the intent of the Central Valley Water Board to encourage conservation and water resource management.
 The purpose of this policy is to provide for permitting procedures to be applied to account for conditions associated with the loss of higher quality water supplies such as drought and climate change, and/or constituent increases directly related to voluntary and/or mandatory conservation measures and increased recycling efforts.

+The Drought and Conservation Policy will not be applied during Phase I of the Salt Control Program; nor will the Policy be used as a multiple discharger variance program.

-Unless otherwise excluded based on requirements of the Salt Control Program, a permittee (or third-party group on behalf of collective permittees) may qualify for interim permit limits for salinity under one or more of the following conditions:
+Unless otherwise excluded based on requirements of the Salt Control Program, a permittee (or third party group on behalf of collective permittees) may qualify for interim permit limits for salinity under one or more of the following conditions:

 A drought emergency is declared by an authorized federal or state authority, as defined by the California Emergency Services Act;